Mos6502DIP/telepy/README.md

 # Contributing

-While this personal project, contributions are welcome!
+While this is a personal project, contributions are welcome!
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature-branch`).